About the ISAA

 There are currently three chapters of the association in South Africa: Cape Town, Johannesburg and Durban.

-Chairperson Cape Town
+Chairperson and Treasurer Cape Town

 Born in Dublin, living in Joburg for the past 45 years with family and friends.
 Lorraine celebrates her Irish heritage as Chairperson of the Irish South Africa Association in Gauteng.
 She takes great joy in sharing the Irish culture and customs with the Diaspora.